ibrahimy353/3D-Developer-Portfolio/README.md

-# 3D-Developer-Portfolio-2.0
-Welcome to the 3D-Developer-Portfolio project!
 This is a simple website designed to showcase a developer's portfolio using 3D graphics.
 The project is built using Vite, Three js, Tailwind CSS, and Framer Motion, making it a powerful and flexible tool for creating stunning visuals.

 In addition to its core technologies, this project also utilizes higher-order components (HOC) to simplify and streamline the development process.
-Furthermore, we've included email js to make it easy for visitors to contact the developer directly from the website.
+Furthermore,  I have included email js to make it easy for visitors to contact the developer directly from the website.
 ![chrome-capture-2023-2-9 (1)](https://user-images.githubusercontent.com/85551204/224000357-dc93ba09-b5f6-4e29-9ea7-58ba7025019d.gif)

 ## Authors